alphagov/govuk-rfcs/rfc-149-switch-to-per-page-asset-loading.md

 This would mean that a page loads `component.css` and `component.js` only when a component is present on the page - rather than the current behaviour, which sees component assets loaded if used anywhere within an application.
 If multiple uses of the same component occur on the page, there should only be one instance of the assets included on the page.

-### Keep the stylesheets in the head

-Placing stylesheets in the `head` will ensure that all of the required CSS is downloaded and parsed before rendering begins.
-This is the current behaviour, so shouldn't be changed.

-Whilst putting a `link rel="stylesheet"` into the body is [okay][link_stylesheet_is_body_okay], this would lead to too many changes at once, too many unknowns, and isn't considered best practice.
-If this proposal is implemented, further investigation could be carried to find out which is the better way of loading assets to improve painting performance.

-### Keep JavaScript files just before the closing body tag

-[Slimmer][slimmer] currently takes all `script` elements that don't have `defer` or `async` attributes and [moves them to the end of the markup][slimmer_moves_scripts].
-This ensures that they are parsed and executed in a known order when the DOM is ready to be read.
-This behaviour shouldn't be changed.

 ### Shared assets

 The assets should be placed in a folder that allows each application to reference them.
 This feature is due as part of the replatforming work - but that should not block the serving of individual assets as there are performance advantages that don't rely on having a shared folder.